HALO Program Training Information

 What population is the curriculum designed for?

 The material is designed for the foster and adopt population.
-For those interested in being trained in our Prevention Curriculum, it is a two phase curriculum and one must be trained in the Making Sense of Your Worth curriculum training and the Halo Project Curriculum appropriate for the age group you are serving.
+For those interested in being trained in our Prevention Curriculum designed for families involved with DHS and/or at-risk, it is a two -phase curriculum.
+For more information, please read about Making Sense of Your Worth (phase one).
+Phase two is called Parenting for Positive Self-Worth and is also based on TBRI®.
 Please let us know if this is something you are interested in and we can send you more information.
 Email cindy@haloprojectokc.org.

 Is this curriculum faith-based?